About the Charles F. Cummings New Jersey Information Center

 Additionally, the library owns a photo collection of almost every Newark street during the 1960s.
 The Samuel Berg Photograph Collection has recently been digitized and is available here.

 Items owned by the Library may be copied for publication subject to institutional copy fees.
 The Star Ledger must approve requests for use of Star Ledger photos.
+Note that it is the patron’s responsibility to determine copyright of images.

 Dissemination of local history is available through indexes compiled by library staff.
 Samples include the NJ Illustration Index, the NJ Periodical Index, and the Cummings index to the Star Ledger 1971-1982 (through 1989 in card file).
 One large index not prepared by library staff is that of the Newark Evening News, which covers 1914-1972.